puppetlabs/puppet-docs/source/pe/3.7/install_system_requirements.markdown

 >* All Debian versions
 >* EL 5 (RHEL, CentOS, Scientific, Oracle)
 >* Ubuntu 10.4
+>
+> See the release notes for a [detailed list](./release_notes.html#some-puppet-master-platforms-are-deprecated) of deprecated platforms.

 >**Note**: Some operating systems require an active subscription with the vendor's package management system (e.g., the Red Hat Network) to install dependencies.